zackproser/argon-portfolio/posts/terminal-velocity-overview.md

 ### Navigating to code, locally

-I work at a company with many (> 150) repositories currently.
+I work at a company with many (> 150) repositories.
 I manage this by cloning all the repositories to my development machine (using a script) and optionally running another script to step into each repository and perform a git fetch and reset.

 Maintaining all the repositories I'll reasonably touch locally on my machine allows me to take full advantage of powerful command line tools like `fzf` and `rg` (ripgrep).